fuzzzeee/RazzleDazzle/README.md

 # The Razzle Dazzle Scam
 C# implementation of scam documented by https://www.youtube.com/watch?v=527F51qTcTg

+Surprisingly you can actually win dozens of prizes with less than $2000 spent - but you're more likely to spend quadrillions of dollars.

 Sample result:

 Won 39 prizes after spending $71,678.00 on 267 turns